|

 For

-Sale in Berbice. [heading]
+Sale in Berbice.

-Cotton Estate Williamsburg, with or without Eighty five prime Negroes, 330
+Cotton Estate WILLIAMSBURG, with or without Eighty five prime Negroes, 330

 acres of bearing Cotton, and a Plantain Walk of 45 acres, eligibly situated on